charlesportwoodii/yii2-psr7-bridge/README.md

 > Note that this is currently very alpha quality.
 It "works" in that a PSR7 request is accepted as input and it returns a valid PSR7 response that is _mostly_ in line with what you would expect.

 > However, features and functionality are missing.
-Many things don't work, others have unexpectes side-effects.
+Many things don't work, others have unexpected side-effects.
 You are advised _not_ to use this package at this time.

 > See the `Current Status` checklist at the bottom of the README file for what is current implemented and what we could use help with.